VITAS Nurse Donates Her Kidney to Coworker’s Husband

 ‘Thankful…for Some Beautiful Souls’

 Both families are now ready for what’s next.
 Amy, who has a 16-year-old son, plans to marry her fiancée, Megan, in March.
 Claudine and Junior are slowly returning to stability and health, able to care for their three children, ages 2, 4 and 13.
+They’ve received support from a GoFundMe fundraiser to cover some of the costs related to Junior’s transplant, such as his deductibles and time away from work.

 “Working in hospice is no easy task,” Claudine wrote in an email to her colleagues when she told them about the upcoming transplant surgery.
 “Every day, we are faced with the sad news of someone’s illness, and we try our best to help them by providing services to assist them, all the while navigating our own issues.
 Some days are better than others, and I don’t think we often realize how easily the roles can be reversed.
 I’m thankful that I’ve come into contact with some beautiful souls here.”